 Krisha McCoy, MS

-Eating a healthy diet and staying active during your pregnancy will not only benefit your growing baby, but it can also help you look and feel better.
+Eating a healthful diet and staying active during your pregnancy will not only benefit your growing baby, but it can also help you look and feel better.
 It can even help your

 labor and delivery

-go smoother, and make it easier to get back into shape after you have your baby.
+go smoother, and make it easier to get back into shape.

 Eating a variety of nutritious foods can help keep you and your baby healthy while you are pregnant.
 In general, aim to follow the latest version of the